Thousands of greyhounds are registered each year in the greyhound racing industries in Ireland and the UK. The majority are bred in Ireland.

 Q. Are any Irish greyhounds being exported to Spain nowadays?

 A. Spanish buyers have been buying a small number of Irish greyhounds from the auctions in Ireland in the last couple of years.
-They buy about 20 greyhounds twice a year for straight racing.
-There are two official straight races in Spain.
+They buy a few greyhounds for straight racing.
 The buyers purchase good Irish stock which may have sustained a career ending injury.
 These greyhounds are then taken to Spain, rested for six months.
 If they recover, they are used for straight racing, if not they are used for breeding.
-The Scooby shelter has had a handful of obvious greyhound/galgo cross-breeds come into rescue.
+The Scooby shelter has rescued Irish greyhounds found stray in Spain and a handful of obvious greyhound/galgo cross-breeds come into their rescue.

 Q. Is there any chance that things might change for the galgos in Spain?

 A. It’s hard to say.
-Certainly, public awareness of the issues surrounding coursing is growing.
+Certainly, public awareness of the issues surrounding coursing is growing and there are annual anti-hunting with galgo demonstrations across Spain and in some other European countries.
 In Spain, there are signs that the tide is turning.
 However, until there is better law enforcement or an outright ban on cruel sports, charities and shelters will continue to do what they can, with the generous support of others.